keshavg45/Course-Management-Platform/README.md

 Phase 4: Task 3
 -----------------------------------------------------
-- I could not find any places with too much coupling or poor cohesion, I have posted on Piazza for help.
+- My UML Diagram is in the root folder named _'**CPSC210 Project.png**'_.
+- I could not find any places in my code with too much coupling or poor cohesion, I believe the way I have coded it keeps every entity separate and performs its own task.
+Like in my GUI I have made completely separate controllers for different pages, even for the pop ups, thus adhering to strong cohesion.
+And with regard to coupling, I have minimum associations and more dependencies as the list to be modified is updated in such a way that is passed through the controllers and back to maintain a single point of control.

 Extra Information
 -----------------------------------------------------